-Career Services' assistance is available to full and part-time students throughout their enrollment.
 The centralized CSO is located in the PLC/Alumni Hall, and Education Career Services (ECS) is housed in the Education Suite in the Hall of Arts and Letters (HAL).
 In addition to the offices and interview rooms of the centralized CSO, the facility houses a library offering various resources including event directories, career exploration books, business magazines, and specialized publications to aid students in the job or internship search process.
-Information and guides on resume/cover letter writing, interviewing, the job and internship search, and more can be found in hard copy in the office or online at myGCC, the CSO website and Handshake in the "Resources" section.
+Information and guides on resume/cover letter writing, interviewing, the job and internship search, and more can be found in hard copy in the office or online at myGCC, and Handshake in the "Resources" section.

 Career Services staff members are available for one-on-one counseling appointments for resume/cover letter writing consultations, self-assessment, career exploration, mock interviews, job and internship search strategies, general career guidance and more.
-To schedule an appointment or if you have any questions about services, you may contact the centralized office at 724-458-3371 or career@gcc.edu.
-They would be happy to assist you.
+To schedule an appointment or if you have any questions about services, you may contact the centralized office at 724-458-3371 or career@gcc.edu.They would be happy to assist you.
 Education majors may contact the Director of Education Career Development at 724-458-3397 or lbeute@gcc.edu.